AhmedM388/EPOS-System/README.md

-Unable to retrieve code from EPOS project I worked a while.
-Only contains exe file.
+Only contains final product which is executable file.